Last Updated on November 26, 2023 by Dee

 Digital Art Canvas Size for Printing

 If you’re looking to print out your digital art, the most common Digital canvas size is 4000 x3000 pixels.
-You can also use any of the standard sizes for Digital printing, like A3 and A4.
+You can also use any standard sizes for Digital printing, like A3 and A4.

 Printing your digital art on a poster-size sheet of paper, means you need a canvas size of at least 6000 pixels on the long side.